mk-fg/fgtk/README.rst

-Small standalone C binary based on xclip_ code to copy primary X11 selection from terminal (or whatever else) to clipboard as a single line, stripping any stray newlines that might get in there (due to terminal quirks, e.g. with screen/tmux/ncurses) and spaces at the start/end.
+Small standalone C binary based on xclip_ code to copy primary X11 selection from terminal (or whatever else) to clipboard as a single line, stripping any stray newlines that might get in there (due to terminal quirks, e.g. with screen/tmux/ncurses) and spaces at the start/end, unless -x/--verbatim is specified.

 Basically what something like "xclip -out | <process> | xclip -in" would do, except as a tiny fast-to-run binary (to bind to a key), and with multiplexing